Table of Contents

 What is delivery management?

-Delivery management is the overseeing of the transportation of finished goods from one location to the next.
-For ecommerce businesses, it means optimising last-mile delivery for shipping customer orders.
-Delivery management is your ability to manage your deliveries to arrive on time and undamaged.
+Delivery management is the process of overseeing the transportation of finished goods from one location to the next.

 Why is delivery management important?